grapl-security/grapl-analyzers/README.md

 # grapl-analyzers

+## NOTICE
+Grapl has ceased operations as a company.
+As such, this code is no longer being actively developed, but will remain available in an archived state.

+## About

-A repository for some Analyzers built to be used with [Grapl](https://github.com/graplsecurity/grapl).
+A repository for some Analyzers built to be used with [Grapl](https://github.com/grapl-security/grapl).

-This repo is a work in progress.